Consumer Medicine Information

 Keep this leaflet with the medicine.
 You may want to read it again later.

-This medicine contains oxycodone hydrochloride.
+This medicine contains oxycodone hydrochloride as the active ingredient.

 ENDONE belongs to a group of medicines called narcotic analgesics.
 Narcotic analgesics act to relieve pain.

 Ask your doctor if you have any questions about why ENDONE has been prescribed for you.
+Your doctor may have prescribed it for another reason.

 ENDONE is only available with a doctor's prescription.